Arccos390/cat-widget/README.md

 - **Cat Search Widget**: A widget where users can select a cat breed and view details and images related to the selected breed.
 - **Cat Of The Day Block**: A block that shows a different image of a cat each day.
 You can manually run the cron job to download a new cat image.
 Users can like or dislike the image.
 - **Media Entity Integration**: A media entity of type `cat_widget_image` is created to manage the images associated with the cat breeds.
 - **Cat Report Page**: A view page where the admin user can check all the cat images with their like/dislike numbers.
+It can be accessed on this page `/admin/cat-report`.

 ## Dependencies: